mayosmith/inverted_index/README.md

 STEP 2: Create two subdirectories: '/docs' and '/js'

+STEP 3: Drop a bunch of .html files in the /docs sub-directory

-STEP 3: run program in terminal (python3 inverted_array.py)
+STEP 4: run program in terminal (python3 inverted_array.py)

 (You can see the newly created index in the /js directory)